tsu2000/condobravo/README.md

 This web app was a final project for an introductory-level programming course in R at the National University of Singapore.

 **Notes:**
 - This is a one-off project.
-There are no plans to update the time frame used historic property transaction data or the location data of amenities nearest to properties in the future.
+There are no plans to update the timeframe for the historic property transaction data or the location data of amenities nearest to properties in the future.
-- This app uses a Google Maps API key for certain features, for those intending to clone this repository and use it for their own personal prokect.
+- For those intending to clone this repository and use it for their own personal project, note that this app uses a Google Maps API key for certain features.
 - This application is heavily inspired by a similar project done for this exact course with its code [here](https://github.com/kaiwei-tan/DBA3702_project).

 **Link to web app on [shinyapps.io](https://www.shinyapps.io/):**